 COUPLES IN THERAPY: HOW TIME MAY BE ON YOUR SIDE

-We are all guilty of wanting things (and being able to attain them) right away.
+We are all guilty of wanting things (and being able to obtain them) right away.
 We make one click on the computer and can expect our desired goods delivered within a day or two, sometimes even within hours.
 We can immediately share a thought or story with our loved ones via our phones or ask a question online and expect a quick response.
 And yes, we've become more impatient because of this light-speed communication via computer screens and then inevitably expect the same speed for our emotional requests, hopes, and desires.

 Unfortunately, we cannot, nor will we, have one-click results regarding our relationships.

 Aside from situations where safety is paramount or another urgent reason exists to make a quick decision, the average couple seeking therapy to improve their relationship, communication skills, and emotional connection can gift themselves some time.
 TIME to do the work, allow some TIME to naturally unfold and know that since it may have taken years to bring them to this point of marital/relationship disappointment, the changes cannot take place overnight and may need some TIME.

 How TIME and PATIENCE can be vital to your relationship successes

 When it comes to time and patience, I often think of my father-in-law, of blessed memory, and the infamous "tree" story.
 When we lived in Arizona, my father and mother-in-law had a house on our street that they owned and rented out to vacationers.
 They asked me to help with their property management, and I gave them updates on the house.
 I often surveyed their yard as I drove by, and one day I noticed that a tree (a small pine tree of sorts; like a small, simple, undecorated Christmas tree) stood front and center on its own, seemingly to be going downhill.
 It wasn't long before I drove by, noticing how brittle it had become, and I felt confident that it had died and, therefore, would need to be removed.